-The Pfizer-BioNTech COVID-19 Vaccine is also currently authorized for booster vaccination as (1) a single booster dose in individuals aged 5 to 11 years, (2) a first booster dose in individuals aged 12 years and older, (3) a second booster dose in immunocompromised individuals aged 12 years and older, and (4) a second booster dose in individuals aged 50 years and older (FDA, 2022).
-A chronological history of FDA EUA of Pfizer-BioNTech COVID-19 Vaccine for booster vaccination is summarized below.
+The Pfizer-BioNTech original monovalent COVID-19 Vaccine was previously authorized for booster vaccination as (1) a single booster dose in individuals aged 5 to 11 years, (2) a first booster dose in individuals aged 12 years and older, (3) a second booster dose in immunocompromised individuals aged 12 years and older, and (4) a second booster dose in individuals aged 50 years and older (FDA, 2023).
+A chronological history of FDA EUA of Pfizer-BioNTech original monovalent COVID-19 Vaccine for booster vaccination is summarized below.